redhat-cip/dci-dev-env/README.md

       http://localhost:8180/auth/realms/dci-test/protocol/openid-connect/token

       This will get a JWT and will be used to authenticated the client on the server api.

+## Ansible containers

+You can use the Ansible container to run tox:

+    docker exec -it dci-dev-env_ansible_1 tox

+and the functional tests:

+    docker exec -it dci-dev-env_ansible_1 bash -c 'cd tests; ./run_tests.sh'

 ## Extra containers